Rewiring the Transformer with Depth-Wise LSTMs: Related Work

 \section{Related Work}

-\newcite{he2016deep} suggest that the non-linear activation function makes the layer without the residual connection has difficulty in learning the identity function, thus the model without residual connections suffer from severer convergence problem than the model with residual connections, and present the residual learning framework to ease the training of deep neural networks, by explicitly reformulating the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions. \newcite{srivastava2015highway} propose the highway network which contains a transform gate and a carry gate to control how much of the output is produced by transforming the input and carrying it, respectively.
-More recently, \newcite{chai2020highway} propose the highway Transformer, which integrates a self-gating mechanism into the Transformer.
-However, we suggest our work is quite different from it, e.g. residual connections are still kept in their model.
+\citet{he2016deep} present the residual learning framework to ease the training of deep neural networks. \citet{srivastava2015highway} propose the highway network which contains a transform gate and a carry gate to control the produced output and the input. \citet{chai2020highway} propose a highway Transformer with a self-gating mechanism for language models.
+However, our work is significantly different from theirs in two aspects.
+First, residual connections are still kept in their model.
+Second, their architecture does not use any mechanisms to track long-distance dependencies between stacked layers compared to depth-wise LSTM in our work.

+\paragraph{Layer Aggregation} \citet{yu2018cvpr} suggest that skip connections are ``shallow'' themselves, and only fuse by simple, one-step operations, and therefore \citet{yu2018cvpr} augment standard architectures with deeper aggregation to better fuse information across layers to improve recognition and resolution. \citet{shen2018dense} propose a densely connected NMT architecture to create new features with dense connections. \citet{wang2018multilayer} propose a multi-layer representation fusion approach to learning a better representation from the layer stack. \citet{dou2018exploiting} simultaneously expose all layer representations with layer aggregation. \citet{dou2019dynamic} propose to use routing-by-agreement strategies to aggregate layers dynamically.

-\paragraph{Deep NMT.} \newcite{zhou2016deep} introduce the fast-forward connections and an interleaved bi-directional architecture for stacking the LSTM layers which play an essential role in propagating the gradients and building a deep topology of depth $16$. \newcite{wang2017deep} propose a novel Linear Associative Unit (LAU) which uses linear associative connections between input and output of the recurrent unit to reduce the gradient propagation path inside.
+\paragraph{Deep NMT} \citet{zhou2016deep} introduce fast-forward connections and an interleaved bi-directional architecture for stacking LSTM layers. \citet{wang2017deep} propose a Linear Associative Unit to reduce the gradient propagation path inside the recurrent unit.